 ChinaPulse.com is committed to preventing unsolicited email (a.k.a.
 “Spam”).

 Every email message that is sent from ChinaPulse.com software includes an email link to unsubscribe from the list that originated the message.
 You can visit this page to get more information about how easy it is to unsubscribe.

-Our software and services verify that an “unsubscribe email address” is included in every outgoing message which corresponds to the recipient’s email address.
+Our software and services verify that an “unsubscribe link” is included in every outgoing message which corresponds to the recipient’s email address.
 If the email message in question does NOT have an unsubscribe link, it did not originate from ChinaPulse.com or our email list management supplier.
 You can verify this by viewing the detailed header information in the message and doing a reverse DNS look up.